Licensure & Credentialing

 Please see this helpful resource on state licensure requirements.

-Naropa University is not accepting applicants currently residing in or intending to practice in Alabama, Florida, Kentucky, Ohio, North Carolina, and New Hampshire because those states require a degree from a CACREP–accredited university.
+Naropa University is not accepting applicants currently residing in or intending to practice in Alabama, Florida, Georgia, Kentucky, Ohio, North Carolina, and New Hampshire because those states require a degree from a CACREP–accredited university.
 Naropa is CACREP equivalent, but not CACREP accredited.
 Therefore, a degree from Naropa will not meet the educational requirements for licensure/certification in those states.

 For more information, please contact the Office of Admissions.